Top 19 Tourist Spots and Best Things to do and see in Marinduque Province, Philippines

 Buy Uraro Cookies for Pasalubong

-Uraro or “Arrowroot” cookie is one of the staple eats in Marinduque.
-These bite-sized cookies look like a meringue, and made with uraro flour, margarine, sugar, and eggs.
+Uraro or “Arrowroot” cookie is one of the staples eaten in Marinduque.
+These bite-sized cookies looked like a meringue made with uraro flour, margarine, sugar, and eggs.
 It melts in the mouth.
 Try it.
 It is also said to have medical benefits.
 How awesome is that!
 Drop by at Rejano’s Bakery for pasalubong.

 Discover the Best Beaches of Marinduque

-For the beach-bums, there’s no other way than to appreciate the province than exploring the serene and best beaches in Marinduque.
+There’s no other way for the beach-bums to appreciate the province than to explore the serene and best beaches in Marinduque.
 This coastal province has one of the best Instagram-worthy beaches to visit, so make sure you don’t miss it on your itinerary.

 Visit Kawa-kawa Falls

-If you’re wondering where one of most peaceful parts of Marinduque is, then visit the Kawa-Kawa falls at Barangay Bangcuangan in Santa Cruz.
-It’s a very tranquil surrounding and you can even rent a cottage to rest at.
+If you’re wondering where one of the most peaceful parts of Marinduque is, then visit the Kawa-Kawa falls at Barangay Bangcuangan in Santa Cruz.
+It’s a very tranquil surrounding, and you can even rent a cottage to rest at.
 It got its name from the literal kawa because it resembles the butt-rounded pan.
-Definitely a sight to behold.
+Definitely, a sight to behold.

 Exploring the Bathala Cave

-For those who want to visit the popular cave surrounded with natural rock formation and a church-like interior, then you can see it here at Bathala Cave, situated at Barangay Ipil in Sta.
+For those who want to visit the famous cave surrounded by natural rock formation and a church-like interior, you can see it here at Bathala Cave, situated at Barangay Ipil in Sta.
 Cruz.
-The cave is also said to be mysterious, playground of the gods, and out of its seven caves, there are only four caves allowed to be visited.
-Just a tip, don’t forget to keep your mouths closed, because hundreds of giant bats hang in the ceiling.
+The cave is also said to be mysterious, a playground of the gods, and out of its seven caves, there are only four caves allowed to be visited.
+Just a tip, don’t forget to keep your mouths closed because hundreds of giant bats hang in the ceiling.

 Visiting Gaspar, Melchor, and Baltazar Islands

-More water activities await at Marinduque, which includes visiting the Gaspar, Melchor, and Baltazar Islands.
-Named after the three kings of the nativity, these three islands off the coast of Gasan is also considered to be a popular destination in the province.
+More water activities await at Marinduque, including visiting the Gaspar, Melchor, and Baltazar Islands.
+Named after the three kings of the nativity, these three islands off the coast of Gasan are also considered a popular destination in the province.
 These islands can be reached for more or less half an hour by boat.
-It’s an ideal place for snorkeling, swimming, and even for picnics.
+It’s an ideal place for snorkeling, swimming, and even picnics.

 Visit the Boac Cathedral

-Make your Marinduque visit even more memorable when you visit the Boac Cathedral, situated at Barangay Mataas.
-Built in 1792, this church is said to be a fortress and has been home to locals during a Moro attack in the 1800s.
+Make your Marinduque visit even more memorable when visiting the Boac Cathedral, situated at Barangay Mataas.
+Built in 1792, this church is a fortress and has been home to locals during a Moro attack in the 1800s.
 You can still see the high-bricked walls surrounding the churchyard when you visit.
 What’s struck me most about this church is its beautifully carved doors, the sun-like design on the ceilings, and the gothic architecture.